What are acceptable reasons to take sick leave?

 Your state, county, or city may require you to offer sick leave.
 For example, in:

 - Massachusetts, an employer has to give a minimum of one hour of earned sick time for every thirty hours worked by an employee.
+This sick time must be paid sick leave if the employer has 11 or more employees.

 - San Francisco, workers earn one hour of paid sick time for every 30 hours worked.
 Workers in businesses with 10 or fewer employees earn up to five days per year, while workers at larger businesses earn nine days per year.